BIO

 • Reproductive dynamics of an inshore delphinid reflect demographic consequences of large-scale coastal constructions.
 Biological Conservation DOI Code

-• Stable isotope metrics to identify diet composition and resource partitioning among subpopulations
+• Stable-isotope metrics to resolve diet composition and resource partitioning among dolphin subpopulations

-• Necropsy and post-mortem analysis of strandings in Hong Kong waters - patterns, hotspots, conservation implications
+• Necropsy and post-mortem analyses of strandings to identify spatial–temporal patterns, hotspots, and conservation implications

 • Fine-scale spatial variability of marine soundscape corresponds with habitat utilization of Indo-Pacific humpback dolphins in Hong Kong waters DOI